zimolzak/psci-resource-proposal/README.md

+# Addendum: Implementing elsewhere

+What if you are a future user of *Safer Dx EnGAGE* who wants to implement e-triggers in a VA, but *using Cerner?* Or what if you happened upon this resource but don't work within VA?

+This section will be analogous with a prior seven-step process about electronic trigger tools for diagnostic safety.[^application]

 [^measure]: Bradford A, Singh H. Measure Dx: A Resource To Identify, Analyze, and Learn From Diagnostic Safety Events.
 AHRQ Publication 22-0030.
 May 2022.